 In the 2020 Six Nations, Emily scored the most points for the Red Roses.

-Emily is one of the best female rugby players because of all of these awards and accomplishments.
+Emily is among the best female rugby players because of all these awards and accomplishments.

 4. Rochelle Clark